π§ Design Goals and Principles¶

 one instrumented call may take place as part of a app invocation, they are

-collected and returned together in the calls
+collected and returned together in the calls field of

 Record.